shalomkerry/shalomkerry.github.io/_posts/2025-02-26-How-you-can-get-1500-in-rapid-6-things-you-can-learn-from-my-chess-journey.md

   <img src="{{ site.baseurl }}/images/Chess-Blog/glass.jpg" alt="Reality picture" width="60%">
 </div>
 And last thing:- for people who have the default bland green board theme on what the hell are you guys doing?
 Don't you guys have any taste or is it because you don't know you can change it to many nice themes by going to settings→themes.
 I recommend Glass since its objectively the best one.

-Thanks for reading share this to a friend is addicted to chess.
-Lets be friends on chess.com.
-Would love to play with y'all.
+Thanks for reading this far.
 I will see you on the next one.